Hrithik06/react/foundation/FoundationNotes.md

 ## Components

 Components are building-blocks in react apps.
 They are used to write reusable and maintainable code.
 Components are written to follow [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), one component do only one thing, so that components can be reused.
-There are two types of Components - Class based Components: which is no longer preferred. - Functional Components: It is just a normal JS function which returns some piece of JSX elements.
+There are two types of Components
+- Class based Components: which is no longer preferred.
+- Functional Components: It is just a normal JS function which returns some piece of JSX elements.

 ## Functional Components

 Functional Components are just JS functions which return JSX elements.
-They take props as input also components without props also exist.
+They take props as input also components without props do exist.
 These components can be reused.
-Functional components cn be defined using function keyboard and arrow functions.
+Functional components can be defined using `function` keyword and arrow functions.

 For Example: